LuongPhuHoa/socfish/README.md

 # About Social Fisher

-    INFO: Social Fisher (SocFish) is a phishing tool that is used to get social network credentials using generated malicious link.
+    Social Fisher (SocFish) is a phishing tool that is used to get social network credentials using generated malicious link.

 ***